allyjweir/lackawanna/docs/install.rst

 Install
 =========

 These are the commands required to install Lackawanna and get running for development.
+In order to simplify the process, Vagrant and VirutalBox are used to ensure a consistent development environment.
+Please install Vagrant from https://www.vagrantup.com/.

+TO START: Open a terminal (or CMD prompt) in the project's directory.
+From here you can run these commands to successfully initiate the Vagrant instance within which you will run Lackawanna

 Vagrant Initialisation
 -----
 $ vagrant up
 $ vagrant ssh
 $ cd /vagrant

+NOTE: THE FOLLOWING COMMANDS ARE TO BE RUN FROM WITHIN THE VAGRANT INSTANCE

 Various Installations to support functionality
 -------